awslabs/multi-model-server/model-archiver/README.md

 model-archiver --model-name squeezenet_v1.1 --model-path squeezenet --handler mxnet_vision_service:handle
 ```

-This will package all the model artifacts files in `squeezenet` directory and output `squeezenet_v1.1.mar` in the current working directory.
+This will package all the model artifacts files located in the `squeezenet` directory and output `squeezenet_v1.1.mar` in the current working directory.
 This `.mar` file is all you need to run MMS, serving inference requests for a simple image recognition API.
 Go back to the [Serve a Model tutorial](../README.md#serve-a-model) and try to run this model archive that you just created!